diskoverdata/diskover-docs/source_files/search_syntax.md

 - If only typing **jpg** in the search bar, the results would include all files with **.jpg** extension, but could also return a file with the name **montage_jpg_png_images.gif**

-<p id="limiting_searches"></p>

-___
-### Limiting your Searches to a Specific Path

-When wanting to limit your searches to a specific storage volume or directory, there are a many ways to achieve that, here are the easiest ones:
-1. You can use **current dir** toggle button at the top of the user interface once you've selected the particular path (volumes and/or directory) which you want to use to narrow your searches.
-Be aware that this selection will remain active until you go back and move that toggle button.
-1. You can use the [filters](#filters), top right corner **search path** and select your option from the drop-down list.
-Remember that filters remain active until you go back and clear them.
-1. To search on a specific volume, select the desired index following the instructions in the [indices section](#indices) of this guide.
-Be aware that this selection will remain active until you go back and reselect **Always use latest indices**.